-- Warren Anderesen, Ph.D., Assistant Professor of Criminal Justice
+- Warren Anderesen, Ph.D., Associate Professor of Criminal Justice

 "Teaching is my passion and St. Edward’s allows the opportunity to engage with students on many different levels.
 Criminal Justice is an important field in our society, and is ever changing.
 Criminal Justice students at SEU have the opportunity to gain foundational knowledge of the system, interact with criminal justice professionals on campus and off, and study the latest research trends.
 My research focuses primarily death penalty issues concentrating on future dangerousness, race, and ethics; as well as, juror decision-making, moral foundations and crime, veterans’ treatment court, and incarcerated mothers."

-Lisa Holleran, Ph.D., Assistant Professor of Criminla Justice
+- Lisa Holleran, Ph.D., Associate Professor of Criminal Justice

 Each year, a Criminal Justice major is awarded the Randall Vetter Memorial Scholarship.
 This award recognizes a current student who excels in scholarship, community service, and civic leadership.